Skip to main content

 The Twelfth Book of the German Social Code (SGB XII) has replaced the former Federal Social Assistance Act (BSHG).

-It includes the following types of social assistance: assistance with living expenses, basic security in old age and in the event of reduced earning capacity, assistance with health, integration assistance for disabled people, assistance with care, assistance to overcome particular social difficulties, assistance in other life situations.
+It includes the following types of social assistance: assistance with living expenses, basic security in old age and in the event of reduced earning capacity, assistance with health, integration assistance for people with disabilities, assistance with care, assistance to overcome particular social difficulties, assistance in other life situations.

 News